meltano/handbook/src/_company/communication.md

 **Best Venue**: 1:1

-**Examples:** Melty we are super happy with the results of this project but in the process of getting it over the finish line you seemed ot alienate some of your peers by excluding them in the decision making.
-We want to see you build yourself as a leader and often that involves bringing people up with you and being a mentor which we kow you ar capable of.
-Let’s talk about how we can try to involve other more going forward.
+**Examples:** Melty, we are super happy with the results of this project but in the process of getting it over the finish line you seemed ot alienate some of your peers by excluding them in the decision making.
+We want to see you build yourself as a leader.
+Often that involves bringing people up with you and being a mentor which we kow you ar capable of.
+Let’s talk about how we can try to involve others more going forward.

 #### Checking in / Reminders